ClickUp pricing 2026: Free vs paid plans side by side

 ClickUp sells itself as the one app to replace all your other work apps.
 It’s a big promise, and the idea of having tasks, docs, chat, and goals all in one place sounds pretty great.
 But as many teams are finding out, that "everything app" dream can come with a complicated and, frankly, frustrating price tag.

 Recent billing changes have left some teams staring at bills that have jumped tenfold, causing a lot of confusion and anger.
-The goal here is to give you a clear, no-fluff breakdown of ClickUp pricing for 2025.
-We’ll walk through the features, the real-world limits, and the hidden costs you should know about before you sign up.
+My goal here is to give you a clear, no-fluff breakdown of ClickUp pricing for 2026.
+I'll walk through the features, the real-world limits, and the hidden costs you should know about before you sign up.

 What is ClickUp?